gmsanchez/gmsanchez.github.io/_posts/2019-12-14-headless-raspberry-pi-setup.markdown

 categories: Raspbian [Raspberry Pi]
 ---

+This is useful if you are planning on install Raspbian and you can't find an USB keyboard in your house.

 # Add “SSH” File to the SD Card Root
 Enable SSH by placing a file named “ssh” (without any extension) onto the boot partition of the SD card